Campus Security Report

 Criminal activity has no respect for persons.
 It flourishes in communities that are inattentive or apathetic in their approach to crime.
 Every member of the University community has a responsibility to contribute to the well-being of the community.
 No single group or organization can possibly prevent crime on behalf of all.
 Therefore, it is incumbent upon each of us to participate in crime prevention efforts.
 This can be accomplished by being aware of our surroundings, by reporting criminal or suspicious activity, and by getting involved in University-sponsored crime prevention programs.
 Crime prevention, to be fully effective, requires active participation, cooperation, and the development of partnerships within the University community.
 Crime prevention begins with you.
 By working together, we can help to ensure a safe and secure environment.

-Under Ohio's public records law (ORC 149.43) BGSU may not promise confidentiality to those who report crimes to anyone other than counselors at the Counseling Center, Psychological Services Center, or to a physician or nurse at the Falcon Health Center.
+Under Ohio's public records law (ORC 149.43) BGSU may not promise confidentiality to those who report crimes.
+Certain offices and individuals at BGSU, such as counselors at the Counseling Center, Psychological Services Center, or to a physician or nurse at the Falcon Health Center, can provide confidentiality with some exceptions based on the nature of what is being reported.
 Some off-campus reports may also be legally confidential (for example, to clergy and to staff at Unison).
 Reports deemed confidential by law are not reported to the University for inclusion in our annual crime statistics.

 Because of the public records law, Bowling Green State University does not have a policy that permits the confidential reporting of crimes for inclusion in the annual crime statistics report.
 However, information about crime reports will be kept as private as possible and will only be shared on an as-needed basis or as otherwise required by public records law.
 Crimes reported to the individuals holding the positions on the following list will be included in the statistics in our annual report, but no personally identifying information regarding persons involved in the incidents will be included in the annual report or on the crime log.